 Are you looking for a Learning Management System (LMS) that takes the stress and pressure out of instructional design?
-Luckily, EdApp has a team of instructional design specialists who have made it as easy as possible for you to create, deploy, and manage world-class, results-driven training content.
+Luckily, EdApp has a team of instructional design specialists who have made it as easy as possible for you to create, deploy, and manage world-class, results-driven online training content.

 Navigating online LMS can be confusing.
 EdApp is 100% navigable from any device, so not only is it easy to access but it is also organized.
 Learners will find courses laid out in an easy-to-follow format.
 To see how industry-leading clients are using EdApp, check out these testimonials.
-EdApp’s world-class editable course library boasts hundreds of ready-made courses made, ready for you to edit, brand, and deploy to your teams.
+EdApp’s world-class editable course library boasts hundreds of ready-made elearning courses made, ready for you to edit, brand, and deploy to your teams.